Two-thirds of Brits admit having trouble sleeping, but how many of us ever stop to ask ourselves why?

 ‘I use a jade comb through my hair every night, which helps to release tension from the scalp.’

-Lily says: ‘We sell a range of beautiful bedtime oil blends on the Sleep Siren website, including lavender, chamomile, frankincense and sweet orange, which are all really good for sleep.
+Lily says: ‘Lavender, chamomile, frankincense and sweet orange, which are all really good for sleep.

 ‘Find scents that really soothe your senses and calm your mind as part of your bedtime routine.